 The last week had some wonderful surprises.
 It rained several days.
 We finally had a week when we didn’t have to run the irrigation system.
 Plus my plants perked up beautifully.
 Friends brought a giant bag of tomatoes from their garden.
 A co-worker gave us fresh eggs from their chickens.
-I had an immediate craving for Ham and Cheese Quiche with Spinach as soon as I saw those eggs.
+I had an immediate craving for Ham and Cheese Quiche with Spinach as soon as I saw those eggs. test

 It’s been a while since I got fresh eggs.
 Our tomato-giving friends used to have chickens.
 I was spoiled because they would bring eggs to me often.
 One of the things I made with them was a Ham and Vegetable Frittata.
 Hmmm, ham with fresh eggs seems to be a pattern here.